MeteoSwiss/dvas/CONTRIBUTING.md

    pull request is issued, automated checks will be run (pytest, pylint, changelog, ...), which sould all succeed (if not, there might be something wrong with your changes).

-   The code devs will then come and take a look at the pull request and assess its fitness for purpose.
+   The code devs will then come and take a look and review the pull request.